Why We Love Local

 In 2015, we partnered with the YMCA to bring the first Jingle Jog to Scottsbluff.
 In 2019, we decided to switch things up and begin alternating the Jingle Jog with a Turkey Trot!
 No matter if it is a year that you have your Bells on or a year that you Gobble, each race supports the Gift of Love.
 At the time of registration, bring an unwrapped toy and receive a discounted entry fee amount!

 Come run the race before you stuff your face On November 23, 2019!
 This family-friendly 5K Walk/Run & 1 mile fun run has something for everyone!
 The 5 K walk/run will be a timed event, but the 1-mile fun run is not timed.
 By bringing a new, unwrapped gift at the time of registration to the YMCA or Riverstone Bank, receive $5 off the registration fee for the 5K.
 The race will begin and end at the YMCA and will travel along the pathway.
 Winners in each age division will receive a gift certificate for a frozen turkey from Main Street Market.

 Jingle Jog (Even years)

-This 3-mile fun run/walk is for all parents, grandparents, nonjoggers, or even an elf on the shelf!
-The course travels along the YMCA pathway, which will be turned into a route Mrs.Claus would approve--Treat Stations, Carolers, and more!
+This approximately 3-mile fun run/walk is for all parents, grandparents, nonjoggers, or even an elf on the shelf!
+The course travels through Scottsbluff beginning and ending at Riverstone Bank.
+Mrs.Claus would approve--Treat Stations, Carolers, and more!
 Anybody wishing to participate in the Jingle Jog will receive $10 off registration by presenting a new, unwrapped gift.
 Registrations can be dropped off at either Riverstone Bank or the YMCA.